vgmstream/vgmstream/doc/TXTP.md

 commands = #h48000 #overwrites
 ```

-Segments and layer settings and rules still apply when making groups, so you can't group segments of files with different total channels.
-To do it you could use commands to "downmix" the group first:
+Segments and layer settings and rules still apply when making groups, so you may need to adjust groups a bit with commands:
 ```
 # this doesn't need to be grouped
 intro_2ch.at3

-# this is grouped into a single 4ch file, then downmixed to stereo
+# this is grouped into a single 4ch file, then auto-downmixed to stereo
+# (without downmixing may sound a bit strange since channels from mainB wouldn't mix with intro)
 mainA_2ch.at3
 mainB_2ch.at3
-group = 2L2 #@layer-v 2
+group = -L2 #@layer-v

 # finally resulting layers are played as segments (2ch, 2ch)
 # (could set a group = S and ommit mode here, too)